z-vr/react-collapsible/README.md

 npm install react-collapsible
 ```

+Alternatively just download the `Collapsible.js` file form the `src` folder and include it in your project in your chosen way.

 ## Usage
 Collapsible can receive any HTML elements or React component as it's children.
 Collapsible will wrap the contents, as well as generate a trigger element which will control showing and hiding.